Gauged Quintessence: Summary and outlook

-We thank H. Park and M. Seo for the discussions.
+\acknowledgments We thank H. Park and M. Seo for the discussions.
 We thank E.O.
-Colgain for useful comments on the relation of the quintessence model and Hubble constant.
+Colgain for useful comments on the relationship between the quintessence model and the Hubble constant.
 This work was supported in part by the JSPS KAKENHI (Grant No. 19H01899) and the National Research Foundation of Korea (Grant No. NRF-2021R1A2C2009718).